-Every 10 years, Texas requires that brands be re-registered in the county or counties in which you operate.
+Every 10 years, the State of Texas requires that brands be re-registered in the county or counties in which you operate.
 The next brand re-registration period begins August 31, 2021, and concludes February 28, 2022.

 Texas Agricultural Code 144